Youth Engagement

 Research shows that youth engagement contributes to higher academic competency and motivation, improved graduation rates, and a positive school climate.

-OSPI is committed to authentically engaging students and young adults to share their experience, strength and hope and help build statewide supports for schools to create environments that incorporate student engagement in meaningful ways.
+OSPI is committed to authentically engaging students and young adults to share their experience, strength, and hope and help build statewide support for schools to create environments that incorporate student engagement in meaningful ways.
+Through initiatives like Natural Helpers, we empower youth to take active roles in fostering connection, support, and belonging among their peers by creating a foundation for stronger school communities and improving well-being.

 Roger Hart’s ladder of children’s participation is adapted from Sherry Arnstein’s “ladder of citizen participation” (1969) which related to citizen involvement in planning processes in the United States.